linuxdeepin/deepin-manual/manual-assets/professional/deepin-devicemanager/en_US/index.md

 ### Motherboard

 1. On the main interface, click **Motherboard**.
-2. You can view info about motherboard, memory bank, system, BIOS, chassis, and so on.
+2. You can view info about motherboard, such as vendor, BIOS revision, characteristics, and so on.

 ![0|board](jpg/board.png)